Qui troverete le istruzioni e i moduli per denunciare una frode all'OLAF.

 The first annual work programme adopted by the Commission in May 2014, had a budget of €13.7m.
 This was spent on helping EU Member States to fight fraud, corruption and other illegal activities.

-The projects supported under the 2018 Work Programme will take the form of grants and contracts.
-The Commission (OLAF) launched 3 calls for proposals in April 2018, covering the following sectors:
+The projects supported under the 2019 Work Programme will take the form of grants and contracts.
+The Commission (OLAF) will launch 3 calls for proposals in the first trimester of 2019, covering the following sectors:

 - Legal Training and Studies - indicative budget: €500 000.